Top 10: Social Reading apps

 2014.
 Transmedia Story Stream wants to transform books into social games

-Transmedia Story Stream is positioning itself as the Zynga of ebooks.
-Its innovative platform merges social video game elements with storytelling, allowing authors to create, distribute and engage fans in multi-media story universes.
-Rather than downloading a static ePub, readers can enter vibrant story worlds filled with fan interaction and rewards while they read.
+Transmedia Story Stream is calling itself the Zynga of ebooks.
+Its revolutionary platform blends social video game mechanics with narrative to allow authors to build, distribute and engage fans in multi-media story worlds.
+Instead of a downloading a static, dead ePub, readers can log onto story worlds that are alive with fans and friendship and earn rewards while reading.
 The platform “gamifies” reading with an invitation to users: Don’t just read a book—play it!
-With Transmedia Story Stream, creators can develop story worlds that include written content (READ), video (WATCH), audio (LISTEN), casual video games (PLAY) and live events (GATHER).
-Transmedia Story Stream is built on Pubsoft's established HTML5-secure streaming platform and story worlds can be accessed on any connected device, whether mobile or tablet.
+With Transmedia Story Stream storytellers can create story worlds that can include written word (READ), video (WATCH), audio (LISTEN), casual video games (PLAY), and live events (GATHER).
+Transmedia Story Stream is being built on top of Pubsoft's proven HTML5-secure streaming platform.
+Story worlds can be viewed on any connected device, mobile or tablet.